What is the EYPP?

 the enrichment activities have followed childrens interests and have given them opportunities to develop further understanding and language in the context of the theme.

-2. Introduction of books bought for home - two books for each child will be bought to support story telling at home.
+2. Core books bought for home - five books for each child will be bought to support story telling at home.
 Children are introduced to story telling of familiar traditional stories.
 The books will help them to gain confidence in re-telling stories and developing story language.